-Automating Jira ticket creation for test failures using TestDriver and Jira GitHub Actions
+Automating Jira ticket creation for test failures using TestDriver CLI and Jira GitHub Actions

-This guide explains how to integrate the TestDriver GitHub Action with the Jira GitHub Action to automatically create a Jira ticket whenever a TestDriver test fails.
+This guide explains how to integrate the TestDriver CLI with the Jira GitHub Action to automatically create a Jira ticket whenever a TestDriver test fails.
 This workflow ensures that test failures are tracked in Jira, enabling teams to address issues promptly.

 Workflow overview